 Given the generated $I$, we aim to generate $S$ such that 1) $S \oplus I$ is semantically similar to the target question $Q$, and 2) $S$ would not influence the effectiveness of $I$.
 Next, we discuss details on how to craft $S$ in two settings.

 \myparatight{Black-box setting}In this setting, the key challenge is that the attacker cannot access the parameters nor query the retriever.
 To address the challenge, our key insight is that the target question $Q$ is most similar to itself.
-Moreover, $Q$ would not influence the effectiveness of $I$ (used to achieve effectiveness condition).
+Moreover, $Q$ would not influence the effectiveness of $I$ (used to achieve generation condition).
 Based on this insight, we propose to set $S=Q$, i.e., $P=Q \oplus I$.
-We note that, though our designed $S$ is simple and straightforward, our experimental results show this strategy is very effective and easy to implement in practice.
-Additionally, this strategy could serve as a baseline for future studies on developing more advanced poisoning attacks.
+We note that, though our designed $S$ is simple and straightforward, this strategy is very effective as shown in our experimental results and easy to implement in practice.
+Thus, this strategy could serve as a baseline for future studies on developing more advanced knowledge corruption attacks.

 \myparatight{White-box setting}When an attacker has white-box access to the retriever, we could further optimize $S$ to maximize the similarity score between $S \oplus I$ and $Q$.
 Recall that there are two encoders, i.e., $f_Q$ and $f_T$, we aim to optimize $S$ such that the embedding vector produced by $f_Q$ for $Q$ is similar to that produced by $f_T$ for $S \oplus I$.
 Formally, we formulate the following optimization problem: